Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Noninteracting limit

 \subsection{Tuning to the sweet spot}

 In the minimal Kitaev chain, one PMM localized entirely on each QD appears when tuning the system to the sweet spot $\varepsilon_{K,1}=\varepsilon_{K,2}=0$ and $t_K=\Delta_K$~\cite{leijnse_parity_2012}.
-To fulfill the first of these conditions, the $a_j$ particles need to have zero energy (meaning that the corresponding state is aligned with the chemical potential of the bulk superconductor), i.e.,
+To fulfill the first of these conditions, the $c_j$-particles need to have zero energy (meaning that the corresponding state is aligned with the chemical potential of the bulk superconductor).
+Note that this is equivalent with $E_{a_j}=0$, i.e.,

 see \cref{eq:aenergy}.
 Therefore, in the noninteracting model, the QD energy levels must be tuned such that

 The solutions to $\varepsilon_j$ in \cref{eq:mu0} can most easily be understood in the limit $\Delta\rightarrow 0$ when the many-body eigenstates of $H_j$ have definite charge and